dieselrabbit/screenlogicpy/README.md

 * _Changed in v0.5.0: The screenlogicpy library has moved over to using asyncio for all network I/O. Relevant methods now require the `async`/`await` syntax._
 * _New in v0.8.0: Support for Python 3.8 and 3.9 is being phased out across future releases.
 Version 0.8.x will be the last versions to support Python 3.8._
-* _**New in v0.9.0**: Support for Python 3.8 has been removed.
+* _New in v0.9.0: Support for Python 3.8 has been removed.
 Support for Python 3.9 is being phased out across future releases.
 Version 0.9.x will be the last versions to support Python 3.9._
+* _**New in v0.10.0**: Support for Python 3.9 has been removed._

 The `ScreenLogicGateway` class is the primary interface.